2019 ACDGP grantees

 We Can We Are Talented, Bus Stop Films’ Project

 Bus Stop Films promote inclusive education in Mongolia through filmmaking and story-telling, as well as teaching social, work ready, language and literacy skills to students with and without disabilities at the Media and Arts School in Mongolia.

 Grantee: Bus Stop Films

-Bus Stop Films in Mongolia is a 12-month program, in partnership with the Arts Council of Mongolia.
-With local creatives, the program has established an Australian made, Accessible Film Studies curriculum in Ulaanbaatar.
-The program, designed to provide filmmaking workshops for people with intellectual disability, aims to increase their literacy, communication, job-readiness and confidence.
+Bus Stop Films in Mongolia was a 12-month program, in partnership with the Arts Council of Mongolia.
+With local creatives, the program established an Australian made, Accessible Film Studies curriculum in Ulaanbaatar.
+The program was designed to provide filmmaking workshops for people with intellectual disability to increase their literacy, communication, job-readiness and confidence.
 For 10 years a similar program has been running in Australia, and not only has it had an impact on the lives of the participants involved, it has also had a major impact in our domestic film industry.
 Bus Stop Films has been a force for advocating inclusion and diversity in film production and within society at large.

 Project start-end dates: October 2019 – April 2020